yebityon/POLDAM/README_en.md

 This script is a concrete implementation of the script used in [実行トレースのマークル木を用いたプログラム変更前後の差分検出法の提案](https://library.naist.jp/dspace/handle/10061/14739).

-Based on the execution trace obtained from [selogger](https://github.com/takashi-ishio/selogger), a Merkle tree is constructed, which is used to output the differences between before and after changes to the program as a `dot` file.
+It takes execution traces obtained from [selogger](https://github.com/takashi-ishio/selogger), as input, constructs a Merkle tree, and can output it as a `dot` file.

-It contains sample implementations of method calls and retrieval of various information about objects from a set of files in a directory output by `selogger`.

-The `dev` branch is the development branch.
-The `main` branch is the stable release.

 ## Repository Structure
-The specific implementations are contained within the `poldam/ directory`.
+The specific implementations are contained within the `poldam/` directory.
 This includes the program `poldam/selogger_log_parser` for parsing selogger logs, the API `poldam/graph` for representing Merkle trees, and the helper program `poldam/helper` used in the implementation of the paper.

 The `poldam/script` directory is intended for creating scripts that utilize these libraries.
 Programs created under this directory can link the libraries and generate executable files during the build process using CMake.